 - Tap into the peer network: It really helps to not be alone in managing the learning process and lifestyle of being an entrepreneur.
 And sharing ideas can create solutions and new opportunities for you in a surprisingly easy way.
 I also love to learn from peers about the journey and motivations behind the decision to tackle entrepreneurship.

 - Make the most of one-on-one mentorship: These conversations can be very insightful.
-I love to hear the stories of their journey behind the achievements I have heard about.
-It is motivating and good source for ideas.
-To make the most of their time, come prepared ahead to know the mentor’s expertise, discuss updates and progress of your business planning, and know what you want to need assistance with.
+I love to hear the stories of my mentor’s journey behind the achievements I have heard about.
+It is motivating and a good source for ideas.
+To make the most of this dedicated time, come prepared ahead by learning about the mentor’s past expertise, noting your recent updates and challenges, and planning what you want assistance with.
 And lastly, collect the feedback and incorporate it into your thought process for planning ahead.
 I take a lot of notes.

 - Seek review for your work: From the business model canvas and pitch presentations to simply checking the quality of a social media post, your work can benefit from the review of an expert.
 Share this work and ask for recommendations.
 Understand why they recommend a certain approach and apply it accordingly.
 Continuously building on this insight can really transform the effectiveness of your business planning.